SyedAhmedMohiuddinPeerzade/mattermostServer-pushNotification/README.md

 ## How to deploy
 make sure docker, kubernetes and helm are configured.

-Replace the value of AndroidApiKey in secret.yaml
+Replace the value of "android-api-key" in secret.yaml

 ```bash
 cd $PWD/kubernetes/charts/mattermost-deployment